-- When you start a blog, you have complete freedom to use any theme you like, but remember your blog’s purpose, topic, and audience.
-You want your theme to align with these elements.
+When you start a blog, you have complete freedom to use any theme you like, but remember your blog’s purpose, topic, and audience.
+Your theme needs to align with these elements.

-- Old themes are vulnerable to hacking, which can wreak havoc with your site.
-If you don’t detect the problem early, your domain could even be blacklisted.
+Old themes are vulnerable to hacking, which can wreak havoc with your site.
+If you don’t detect the problem early, your domain could be blacklisted.
 For security, it’s best to use themes that are updated frequently by the developer.

 Depending on the blogging platform you’re using, you may have the option to choose between free and premium themes.
 All free themes contain the basic components you’ll need to build a blog.

-Over time, you may find that your free theme is limiting your progress.
-For a price, premium themes offer more flexibility, and may include direct support from the theme developer.
+Over time, you may find that your free WordPress theme is limiting your progress.
+For a price, premium themes offer more flexibility and may include direct support from the theme developer.